orangejuice/blog/data/activity/movie-夺宝奇兵-1981/record.en.md

   subtitle: 1981 / USA / Action Adventure / Steven Spielberg / Harrison Ford Karen Allen
 ---

-So boring, I cried from boredom.
-It's just a very clichéd story of a hero and a beauty, simply packaged in the notion of American greatness and the fight against evil Nazis.
-Some visual effects are worth mentioning though.
-It's so uneventful and mentally undemanding that it's suitable for anyone over the age of one.
+Boring to the point of tears.
+The storyline is a clichéd and melodramatic tale of a hero and a damsel, wrapped in a simplistic package of American-style grand justice versus evil Nazis.
+Only some of the visual effects are worth mentioning.
+It's uneventful and intellectually undemanding, suitable for children over the age of one.